fauna/fauna-vscode/README.md

 To execute a query in the playground, use the `Run Query` button in the top right or press `cmd+enter` (Mac) or `ctrl+enter` Linx/Windows.

 You can get all of the same functionality in `.fql` files that you open and save.
 This allows you to have any number of queries saved in your project that you can open and run.

+## Run As Role

+Running as role is currently available but only from the command palette.
+Look for `FQL: Run Query As Role`.
+This will open up a quick pick section with your available roles to run from.